 Prevention is the best medicine

-Implementing regular security risk assessments and following a continuous patching approach supported by technology controls is the best strategy to prevent, or least reduce the impact of, ransomware in the first place.
+Implementing regular security risk assessments and following a continuous patching approach supported by technology controls is the best strategy to prevent, or at least reduce the impact of ransomware in the first place.

 Ransomware is highly adaptable.
 Its creators carefully design the malware’s individual modules to avoid detection by cybersecurity technology.
 But, as history has shown, even small delays in detection can provide enough time for potentially irreversible file encryption to take place.
 Therefore, defending against ransomware requires a multi-layered approach based on preemptive protection.

 Bitdefender GravityZone for ransomware protection

 With ransomware attacks almost always involving a variety of attack vectors, a good anti-ransomware strategy requires vigilance on multiple fronts.

 GravityZone is designed to ensure an effective anti-ransomware posture, built on understanding the full cyber kill-chain and mapping defenses to match each attack stage:

 - Control risk and reduce the attack surface